mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 ## Uploading Icons and Logos

 The type of logo should be uploaded based on the background color.
-Colored logos should be used for a light background, while a white logo should be used on a darker background.
+Colored logos should be used for a light background, while a lighter logo should be used on a dark background.

 In order to add icons and logos to a theme, they first need to be uploaded to the Meetings API AWS bucket, and then paired with the respective theme.
 This will be done in three steps.